-Surplus lines insurance may only be placed for risks that licensed insurers in the state are unable or unwilling to insure.
 As a general matter, the surplus lines laws allow for surplus lines placements if the surplus lines broker is unable to obtain coverage for the insured from licensed insurers after conducting a diligent search (i.e., canvassing a certain number of licensed insurers to check whether they would be willing to insure the given risk).
 Many states also maintain lists of particular coverages and risks that may be placed on a surplus lines basis without a diligent search because licensed insurers are understood to be unable or unwilling to cover them.
 In addition, coverages may be placed directly on a surplus lines basis even if the coverage is potentially available from licensed insurers if the insured is an "exempt commercial purchaser", which is defined under US federal law to mean large commercial insureds that meet certain criteria for revenues, employees, annual premiums paid and risk management.

 In addition to surplus lines, unlicensed insurers can assume risks from the US states through a few other avenues.
 US insureds generally have the right to go out of their state to directly procure insurance from insurers that are not licensed in their state, subject to the payment of direct procurement taxes in the state of the insured and subject to the insurer not undertaking insurance business activities in the state of the insured.
-Many states also allow "industrial insureds" (which are typically defined in a similar way as "exempt commercial purchasers" discussed above) to buy insurance coverages from unlicensed insurers and have other exemptions for certain lines such as ocean marine.
+About a third of the states also allow "industrial insureds" (which are typically defined in a similar way as "exempt commercial purchasers" discussed above) to buy insurance coverages from unlicensed insurers and have other exemptions for certain lines such as ocean marine.